d0rc/agent-os/README.md

 AgencyOS is not an operating system for computer users, but rather a computational environment designed specifically for AI agents running on computing infrastructure.
 It's a Golang library and small wrapper around it - the server binary.
 The server acts as an orchestration platform providing agents with high-performance cached tools API, state of the art compute router, which supports routing requests to remote cloud GPUs, local GPUs, or even customer's own remote hardware.

+## What is it

+- High-performance multi-agent execution environment for mixed compute
+- A set of tools to facilitate Monte-Carlo search in semantic spaces with real-world grounding, for laptops

+## Unix `top` style bird-eyes view

 A glimpse of what `top` output looks like:

 ![image-20231111193034735](docs/top-screen.png)